© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Garden Earthworks at Old Gwernyfed is a scheduled monument protected by Cadw under reference BR193.
 View the official record →

-Garden Earthworks at Old Gwernyfed is a Post-Medieval garden site located in Breconshire, Wales, designated as a Scheduled Ancient Monument under the reference BR193.
+Garden Earthworks at Old Gwernyfed is a scheduled ancient monument comprising garden features dating to the post-medieval period, located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR193.

 Garden Earthworks at Old Gwernyfed dates from the post medieval/modern period, and is classified as a garden.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Garden Earthworks at Old Gwernyfed is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR193.